-The P/F ratio is a quick calculation you can do that will give you some clues as to whether your patient is A-OK pulmonary wise or heading toward ALI (acute lung injury) or ARDS (acute respiratory distress syndrome).
+The P/F ratio is a quick calculation you can do that will help you and the medical team determine if the patient has ARDS (acute respiratory distress syndrome).

-First, find your PaO2 from your blood gas and the FIO2 on your vent.
-For this example, let’s say your PaO2 is 83 and your vent is set at 45% FIO2.
+First, find your PaO2 from your blood gas and the FIO2 on your ventilator (or from whatever oxygen delivery device you are using).
+For this example, let’s say your PaO2 is 83 and your ventilator is set at 45% FIO2.

 Next, convert your FIO2 into a decimal…in this case it is 0.45

 Then, just simply divide your PaO2 by the FIO2…it will look like this: 83/0.45 = 184.

 Anything less than 300 is indicative of ARDS…but what about levels of severity?
 Glad you asked!

 - 300 to 200 is considered mild ARDS

 - 200 to 100 is considered moderate ARDS

 - Anything below 100 is considered severe ARDS.